NukeMail

 MailSlurpmailslurp.com

-The gold standard for developer email testing — excellent API, SDKs for every language, webhook support.
-But it is expensive, so it is best justified for teams running large test suites where email reliability directly impacts CI/CD pipeline stability.
+This service is the gold standard for developer email testing.
+It has an excellent API, SDKs for every language and webhook support.
+It is expensive, so you should only pay for it if your team runs large test suites where email reliability directly impacts CI/CD pipeline stability.

 Pros